alexfigliolia/metrics-queue/README.md

 MetricsQueue.addEventListener("custom-metric", customMetric => {
   if(customMetric.stopTime < 500) {
-    // If the user experienced a fast execution for example-metric,
+    // If the user experiencing a fast runtime execution of "custom-metric",
     // lets preload an additional feature that would normally require
-    // a certain user interaction before loading loadSecondaryExperience();
+    // a user interaction before fetching
+    loadSecondaryExperience();
   } else {
     // The user experienced a slow execution for example-metric, so